MicrosoftLearning/mslearn-postgresql/Instructions/Labs/10-exercise-postgresql-offline-migration.md

     1. Select the **Allow public access from any Azure service within Azure to this server** checkbox.
     1. Select the **Allow public access to this resource through the internet using a public IP address** checkbox.

-> [!NOTE]
-> On a production environment you would need to select only those options, networks and IPs you would want to have access your Azure Database for PostgreSQL servers.
+> **Note**: On a production environment you would need to select only those options, networks and IPs you would want to have access your Azure Database for PostgreSQL servers.

-> [!NOTE]
-> As previously stated, this Bicep script will create two Azure Database for PostgreSQL servers, a source and a destination one.  ***If you are using an on-premise PostgreSQL server in your environment as the source server for this lab, replace the source sever connection information in all the following instructions with the connection information of your on-premise server in your environment***.
+> **Note**: As previously stated, this Bicep script will create two Azure Database for PostgreSQL servers, a source and a destination one.  ***If you are using an on-premise PostgreSQL server in your environment as the source server for this lab, replace the source sever connection information in all the following instructions with the connection information of your on-premise server in your environment***.
 Make sure you enable the necessary firewall rules in both your environment and in Azure.

 ### Troubleshooting deployment errors